anALPAKKA/permafrostdeformstat/README.md

 ## Running the tests

 Please download data and save them at customised location before running the code.
 Change of file path in the code is required.
+Substitute the region name in the code if needed.

 ## Author